cristianomariacumer/Veeam-surebackup-validator/README.md

   - 200 OK if the script exits successfully
   - 500 with error text if the script fails
   - 404 if the script is not found
+- Path security validation to prevent directory traversal attacks
+- Advanced logging with rotation using Loguru

 ## Installation